Factbox: Boris Johnson's overflowing inbox - Five urgent tasks for Britain's new leader

 Both sides say they want to agree a swift and comprehensive free trade agreement after Britain leaves the EU, but political will is likely to determine how quickly that can be done.

-The United States and European allies are pulling in different directions over the best approach to Iran’s nuclear program, leaving Britain with a difficult choice about who to align with.
+The United States and European allies are pulling in different directions over the best approach to Iran’s nuclear programme, leaving Britain with a difficult choice about who to align with.

 Iranian Revolutionary Guards seized the British-flagged tanker Stena Impero in the Strait of Hormuz on Friday, in apparent retaliation for the British capture of an Iranian tanker two weeks earlier.